 The DCERP allows you the opportunity to:

-- Work full-time for nine weeks (315 hours) with a Detroit community organization.
+- Work full-time for 9 weeks with a Detroit community organization.

 - Complete research-based projects identified and designed by community partners